The Education Summits – What you told us

 An overview of what you told us at the Summits is available here.

-Around 1,400 people spent two days discussing their vision of what the future of learning might look like in New Zealand and the values that should underpin education.
+Around 1,400 people spent two days discussing their vision for the future of learning in New Zealand and the values that should underpin our education system.

 Close to 4,000 tweets were sent over the Summit weekends about the Education Conversation, and the hashtag #EdConvo18 was trending on Twitter.
-Participants shared highlights and conversation content, and people who weren’t at the events could follow the hashtags and get involved.
+Participants shared highlights and conversation content, and people who weren’t at the events were able to follow the hashtags and get involved.